Quickscribe Services Ltd.

 Local Government News:

-Summary Of Dupont v Port Coquitlam (City), 2021 BCSC 728 –
+Summary of Dupont v Port Coquitlam (City), 2021 BCSC 728 –

-The One Tree To Rule Them All
+The One Tree to Rule Them All

 Councillor Laura Dupont brought a petition for judicial review to quash a resolution of Council of the City of Port Coquitlam ("Council") that declared she disclosed confidential information in breach of the Community Charter, SBC c 26 ("Community Charter") and her duties as a Council Member (the "Resolution").
 Council formally censured her, imposed restrictions on her access to confidential materials, and removed her from certain committees.